 Whether you're a Christian or non-Christian, SOUL MATTERS was written with you in mind.
 I hope you enjoy and are blessed by the content found within its pages.
 Thank you for allowing me a chance to deposit something positive into your lives.
 May God continually bless you!

-The vision of Yo Productions, LLC is to enrich and transform lives all across the globe through Christ-centered works.
+The vision of Yo Productions, LLC is to transform lives all across the globe.